veltzer/demos-orc-k8s/exercises/27_pass_secrets_to_pod/exercise.md

 # Pass Secrets to pods

-* Create a python script that prints the contents of all files in a certain folder.
+* Create a pod which is based on bash (so you would need to package a container)

-* Package that folder as docker image.
+* Deploy that pod to your k8s cluster with some secrets.

-* Deploy that image to your k8s cluster but with secrets in the same folder that python prints.
+* Enter the pod with 'kubectl exec' and show the secrets.

-* See that you are indeed printing the contents of the secrets.
+* Creating secrets can be done in two ways: using a yaml file with: king: Secret or on the command line with kubectl create secret.
+Choose whatever you like best.